stclib/STC/README.md

     Floats_drop(&nums);
 }
 ```
-Comparison/lookup functions are enabled by default for associative containers and priority queue (cmap, cset, csmap, csset, cpque).
+Comparison/lookup functions are enabled by default for associative containers and priority queue (hmap, hset, smap, sset, pque).
 To enable it for the remaining containers, define `i_cmp` or `i_less` (and optionally `i_eq`) on the element type.
 If the element is an integral type, simply define `i_use_cmp` to use `<` and `==` operators for comparisons.

 Note that for `#define i_key_class Type`, defining `i_use_cmp` means that *Type_cmp()* function is expected to exist (along with *Type_clone()* and *Type_drop()*).

-To summarize, `i_use_cmp` is only needed to enable comparison (sort/search) functions when defining cstack, cvec, cqueue, cdeq, carc, cbox.
+To summarize, `i_use_cmp` is only needed to enable comparison (sort/search) functions when defining stack, vec, queue, deq, arc, box.
 With built-in types, it enables the comparison operators, whereas for keyclass types, it binds comparison to its Type_cmp() function.

 If an element destructor `i_keydrop` is defined, `i_keyclone` function is required.
 *Alternatively `#define i_opt c_no_clone` to disable container cloning.*